kharvd/practicechat/README.md

         }

 #### message_sent
-Sent by the server upon the client's attempt to send a message to some user.
-Contains information whether the user is currently online.
-If the user is offline, message will be delivered as soon as the user goes online.
+Sent by a server as an acknowledgement of the message delivery by a user.

 Payload example:

         {
-            "username": "NAGibaTOR_40k",
+            "username": "NAGibaTOR_40k"
-            "online": true
         }

 #### new_message